This tutorial uses the Object Detection API. See the docs, live demo, and pricing.

 });Understanding the Response

-The bounding box coordinates follow the standard convention: x and y mark the top-left corner of the rectangle, while w and h define its width and height in pixels.
-You can use these values to draw rectangles on the original image, crop individual objects for further processing, or simply count how many instances of a given class appear in the scene.
+The API returns a list of detected label categories, each containing one or more instances with bounding box coordinates.
+The coordinates are normalized between 0 and 1, where topLeft marks the upper-left corner and bottomRight marks the lower-right corner of the detection rectangle.
+Multiply by the image width and height to get pixel values.
+You can use these to draw rectangles on the original image, crop individual objects for further processing, or count how many instances of a given class appear in the scene.

 Confidence scores let you filter out low-quality predictions.
 A common pattern is to only keep detections above a 0.6 threshold for production use, while logging everything above 0.3 for analytics and model monitoring.